-E-CAM is participating in the EuroHPC Working Group on User Requirements.
+E-CAM is participating in the EuroHPC Working Group on User Requirements, submitting a position paper to the Group in June 2018 and attending an associated workshop.

-2.6.2 Current PRACE Resources
+2.3.2 Current PRACE Resources

-As far as the Partnership for Advanced Computing in Europe (PRACE) initiative is concerned, the complete list of available resources are shown in Figure 3.
+As far as the Partnership for Advanced Computing in Europe (PRACE) initiative is concerned, the complete list of available resources are shown in Figure 2.